Locations:

 Myxofibrosarcoma

-Myxofibrosarcoma (MFS) is a type of soft tissue sarcoma (cancer).
-It starts as a small lump.
+Myxofibrosarcoma (MFS) is a type of soft tissue sarcoma.
+It’s most common in people over 60.
+It starts as a small lump usually in your leg.
 As the lump grows, you may have pain or swelling.
-Usually, healthcare providers use surgery to remove the growth.
-MFS is more likely to return after treatment than other types of soft tissue sarcomas.
-Follow-up imaging increases your chances of treating MFS early.
+Usually, healthcare providers use surgery to remove it.
+MFS often returns after treatment.
+Your provider will monitor you and provide additional treatment as needed.

 Advertisement